6.8.2 Contour Plots and Color Mapping

 - Input data into the matrix by highlighting it and right-clicking.
 Select Set Matrix Values in the context menu to open the Set Values dialog.
 Type i*sin(x) - j*cos(y) in the Formula edit box and click the OK button to generate data.
 The matrix should look like this:

 - Each data point in the matrix corresponds to two different kinds of indices.
 One is the column and row indices.
 The other is the X and Y coordinates.
 Select View: Show X/Y from the main menu to see the X, Y coordinates:

 - You can also select View: Image Mode to show the image form of the matrix:

 - Select View: Data Mode to exit the image mode.
 Create a contour plot by activating the matrix and selecting Plot > Contour: Contour - Color Fill.
 The graph should appear as shown below:

 Origin makes it easy to customize every aspect of the contour plot, including the color scale and adding labels:

-- Active Graph1, and select Graph: Edit Mode menu to open the dialog.
+- Active Graph1, and select Graph: Speed Mode menu to open the dialog.
 Set Speed Mode = Off and click OK"'